XD111ds/ILVR/README.md

 <!-- Please ensure you have created an 'assets' folder and uploaded 'framework.png' -->
 ![Model Architecture](assets/framework.png)

 > **Abstract:** Interleaved reasoning paradigms enhance Multimodal Large Language Models (MLLMs) with visual feedback but are hindered by the prohibitive computational cost of repeatedly re-encoding pixel-dense images.
 A promising alternative, latent visual reasoning, circumvents this bottleneck yet currently forces a critical trade-off: methods either sacrifice precise perceptual modeling by over-compressing features or fail to model dynamic problems due to static, non-interleaved structures.
 We introduce Interleaved Latent Visual Reasoning (ILVR), a framework that unifies dynamic state evolution with precise perceptual modeling.
 ILVR interleaves textual generation with latent visual representations that act as specific, evolving cues for subsequent reasoning.
-To enable this, we employ a self-supervision strategy where a Momentum Teacher Model selectively distills relevant features from \textit{helper images} into sparse supervision targets.
+To enable this, we employ a self-supervision strategy where a Momentum Teacher Model selectively distills relevant features from `helper images` into sparse supervision targets.
 This adaptive selection mechanism guides the model to autonomously generate context-aware visual signals.
 Extensive experiments on multimodal reasoning benchmarks demonstrate that ILVR significantly outperforms existing approaches, effectively bridging the gap between fine-grained perception and sequential multimodal reasoning.

 ---